root-project/root/docbook/users-guide/MathLibraries.md

 small random number size.
 For more information on the generator see the following article:

--   P. L’Ecuyer, "Maximally Equidistributed Combined Tausworthe Generators", Mathematics of Computation, 65, 213 (1996), 203-213.
+-   P. L'Ecuyer, "Maximally Equidistributed Combined Tausworthe Generators", Mathematics of Computation, 65, 213 (1996), 203-213.

 ### TRandom3